 The Department Chair or Program Director may perform a gap analysis for any student that they deem appropriate.
-For example, a gap analysis may be initiated by the Department Chair or Program Director for a student with an earned doctorate.
 When the Department Chair or Program Director conducts a gap analysis and finds sufficient evidence for modifying the student's program of study, the approved courses will be noted on the transcript.
 Courses approved via the gap analysis process will not carry any credit hours or GPA points and will not be calculated in determining Satisfactory Academic Progress.